Civil, structural, and environmental engineering

 - Applied transportation analysis - a course on the background and concepts of intelligent transport systems and its applications at national and international level.

-- Structural dynamics and earthquake engineering - a course in linear and non-linear dynamics with a particular emphasis on earthquakes (Eurocode 8).
+- Wind and earthquake engineering - a course in linear and non-linear dynamics with a particular emphasis on earthquakes (Eurocode 8).

 The fifth year project will be an individual research project.